Apply guardrails to prevent the output of harmful content

 -

-Select Next when you’ve added all four content filters.
+Select Next when you’ve modified the content filter settings for all four risk categories.

 -

-On the Select agents and models section, select Next.
+On the Select agents and models section, select Models, and then apply the new guardrail to the gpt-4.1 model.

 -

-On the Review section, select Submit, and wait for the guardrail to be created.
+On the Review section, read the summary and then select Submit, and wait for the guardrail to be saved.

 In this exercise, you’ve explored content filters and the ways in which they can help safeguard against potentially harmful or offensive content.
 Content filters are only one element of a comprehensive responsible AI solution, see Responsible AI for Foundry for more information.